Elementary Education Pre-K-Grade 4

-Master of Education: Minimum undergraduate 2.80 GPA, or 3.00 GPA in last 48 college credits, in baccalaureate degree verified with official transcripts
+Master of Education: Minimum undergraduate 2.80 GPA, or 3.00 GPA in last 48 college credits, in a baccalaureate degree verified with official transcripts

-Certification only: Minimum 3.00 GPA, or 3.00 GPA in the last 48 credits, in baccalaureate degree verified with official transcripts
+Certification only: Minimum 3.00 GPA, or 3.00 GPA in the last 48 credits, in a baccalaureate degree verified with official transcripts

 Graduate School Application plus $25 nonrefundable application fee

-Current PA Act 24, 34, 114, and 151 clearances are required for course registration but not admission.
+Current Pennsylvania Act 24, 34, 114, and 151 clearances are required for course registration but not admission.
 Up-to-date clearances must be submitted to the Office of the Associate Dean of the College of Education and Human Services within six weeks of being admitted.